kinnay/NintendoClients/docs/reference/nex/datastore_smm2.md

 # Module: <code>nintendo.nex.datastore_smm2</code>

-Provides a client and server for the `DataStoreProtocol` and `DataStoreProtocolSMM2`.
+Provides a client and server for the `DataStoreProtocolSMM2`.
 This page was generated automatically from `datastore_smm2.proto`.

 <code>**class** [DataStoreClientSMM2](#datastoreclientsmm2)</code><br>
 <span class="docs">The client for the `DataStoreProtocolSMM2`.</span>